News

 , but they also prevent the skin from “breathing” and over time can result in dry and irritated skin with possible acne.

-Natural moisturisers
+Natural humectants

-Natural moisturizers not only help
+Natural humectants help

 ALOE VERA GEL

-penetrates deeply and quickly into the skin
+penetrates deep and quickly into the skin

-HYALURONIC ACID
+HYALURONIC

-Has a natural
+It has a natural

 ability to retain water

-Hyaluronic Acid.
+Hyaluronic acid.

-finding a balance between the water content in the air and in the skin
+finds a balance between the water content in the air and in the skin

 While

-attract' moisture
+“attracting” moisture

 ,